MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/reference/IWebView2WebView.md

 ## Process model

-The Embedded Browser WebView uses the same process model as the Edge web browser.
-There is one Edge browser process per specified user data directory in a user session that will serve any Embedded Browser WebView calling process that specifies that user data directory.
+WebView2 uses the same process model as the Edge web browser.
+There is one Edge browser process per specified user data directory in a user session that will serve any WebView2 calling process that specifies that user data directory.
 This means one Edge browser process may be serving multiple calling processes and one calling process may be using multiple Edge browser processes.

 ![dot_inline_dotgraph_2.png](dot_inline_dotgraph_2.png)